KofiEnni9/buildingclassification/Readme.md

 - The model was trained on [briefly describe your dataset]
 - The model architecture is based on ResNet50 with custom modifications
-- For any issues, please contact [your contact information]